Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Results

 that empirically distinguishes the regime $\VV\ll 1$, characterized by near-equilibrium linear response, from the nonlinear far-from-equilibrium regime at $ \VV \gtrsim 1$.
 The definition~\eqref{eq:v/v*} applies to any experimental system that displays the phenomenology of Fig.~\ref{fig:setup}(b).

 This leads to our central result.
-As shown in Fig.~\ref{fig:main}(a), the probe’s variance along the drag direction follows a master curve when plotted as a function of $\VV$, after a rescaling by $L^{1/2} $ (see SM, Sec.~IV).
-From the shape of $\Delta_x$ vs $\VV$, we can identify three dynamical regimes corresponding to structural changes in the polymer microstructure, quantified by the spatial field of the average gyration tensor $G(\vec{r}^\text{cm})=\langle\sum_{i,j=1}^L(\vec{r}_i-\vec{r}^{\text{cm}})(\vec{r}_j-\vec{r}^{\text{cm}})/L \rangle$, being $\vec{r}_i$ the position of monomer $i$ and $\vec{r}^{\text{cm}}$ the polymer's center of mass.
-In Fig.~\ref{fig:main}(b)-(e), we show, for $L=32$, how $G$ (represented by ellipses) changes in the three regimes identified by the probe's fluctuations.
-These changes occur in parallel with the typical decrease of the monomers' density (the background shade in the Fig.~\ref{fig:main}(b)-(e)) in the wake of the probe, as in the case of colloidal suspensions~\cite{squires2005simple, zia2018active}.
-In the low $\VV$ regime, the probe's nonequilibrium fluctuations are indistinguishable from zero within numerical errors and the profiles of the gyration tensor are qualitatively analogous to equilibrium ones, see Fig.~\ref{fig:main}(b).
-Upon increasing $\VV$, the variance grows as $\VV^2$, which corresponds to a scaling $\sim v^2$ reproducible by perturbation theory (see SM, Sec.~IV) and also found theoretically for a probe driven in a Gaussian field~\cite{demery2019driven}.
-Correspondingly, the polymers deform, and the gyration tensor profiles develop anisotropies due to the flow, see Fig.~\ref{fig:main}(c)-(d).
-At large values of $\VV$, the probe's variance transitions to a different power law.
-The polymers experience significant stretching ahead of the probe and in its trailing wake, aligning with the flow, see Fig.~\ref{fig:main}(e).
+As shown in Fig.~\ref{fig:main}(a), the probe’s variance along the drag direction follows a master curve when plotted as a function of $\VV$, after a rescaling by $L^{1/2} $ (see Appendix D).
+Notice that the existence of a master curve might be model-dependent.
+However, the initial growth of the fluctuations as $v^2$ is universal for symmetry reasons (explained later, see also Appendix D).
+This implies that an analysis along the lines of the one that follows could be adapted also to experimental situations where a single master curve does not exist.

+From the shape of $\Delta_x$ vs $\VV$, we can identify different dynamical regimes corresponding to structural changes in the polymer microstructure, quantified by the spatial field of the average gyration tensor $G(\vec{r}^\text{cm})=\langle\sum_{i,j=1}^L(\vec{r}_i-\vec{r}^{\text{cm}})(\vec{r}_j-\vec{r}^{\text{cm}})/L \rangle$, where $\vec{r}_i$ is the position of the unit $i$ and $\vec{r}^{\text{cm}}$ is the center of mass of the polymer.
+In Fig.~\ref{fig:main}(b)-(e), we show, for $L=32$, how $G$ (represented by ellipses) changes in the different regimes identified by the probe's fluctuations.
+These changes occur in parallel with the typical decrease in the density of local units (the background shade in Fig.~\ref{fig:main}(b)-(e)) in the wake of the probe, as in the case of colloidal suspensions~\cite{squires2005simple, zia2018active}.
+In the low $\VV$ regime, which is due to a finite experimental sensitivity, the probe's nonequilibrium fluctuations are indistinguishable from zero within numerical errors and the profiles of the gyration tensor are qualitatively analogous to equilibrium ones, see Fig.~\ref{fig:main}(b), exhibiting an approximate spherical symmetry around the probe.
+Upon increasing $\VV$, the variance grows as $\VV^2$, which corresponds to a scaling $\sim v^2$ (see Appendix D).
+Correspondingly, the chains deform and the gyration tensor profiles develop anisotropies due to the flow.
+Chains experience significant stretching ahead of the probe and in its trailing wake, aligning with the flow, see Fig.~\ref{fig:main}(c)-(d).
+Eventually, at large values of $\VV$, the probe's variance transitions to a different power law, while the average size of the chains in front of the probe becomes smaller, see Fig.~\ref{fig:main}(e).